CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

 [Person: Kristoffer L. Nielbo, 44, male]
 ```

 Now we create a researcher subclass of person.
 Following our analysis, a researcher has a paygrade (it is a profession) and research areas.
-We use integers to model pay ('squishies') and a list for strings for research areas.
+We use integers to model pay (in 'squishies') and a list of strings for research areas.
 We provide default values for both parameters.

 ```py
 class Researcher(Person):